Styling Graphs

 See the Node Attribute Reference for a list of all node styling attributes.

-Nodes can be styled by adding attributes to the networkx graph nodes.
-All netext attributes are starting with a $
+Nodes can be styled by adding attributes to node data.
+All netext attributes start with a $ sign to avoid clashes with other attributes.

-To set the shape of all nodes in the graph g
+To render all nodes in the graph g without boxes.
+Alternatively you can set individual attributes:

 Edge Styling